 These guidelines cover Occasional Permit purchase and use:

-- Purchaser must be a current UNL faculty, staff, or student
+- Purchaser must be a current UNL faculty, staff, student or department

-- The Occasional Parking Permit program is valid for individual personal use only
+- The Occasional Parking Permit program is valid for individual use only (no contractors or vendors)

 - Occasional Parking Permits may not be used on football game days

-Packets of Occasional Parking Permits are available at the Parking and Transit Services Office.
-Registrations forms must be completed.
+Packets of Occasional Parking Permits are available for purchase online or at the Parking and Transit Services office for faculty and staff.
+Students must purchase the packets at the office.
+Departments must contact Parking and Transit Services to obtain instructions to purchase the permit.
 The cost is $40.00 for each 10-day packet

 Service and Delivery Permits

 Service and delivery parking provides short term access to buildings on campus.
-They are distributed by assigned departments for specific official UNL business purposes.
+They are distributed by assigned departments for specific official UNL business purposes, but may only be used with a valid UNL permit.
 The assigning department provides the permit and monitors usage.
 The permit must be returned to the Department Chairperson each day when not in use.

 - On City and East Campuses, Service and Delivery spaces are marked Administrative Service Stalls in designated Area A parking